What is the NDIS?

 What changes were proposed by the NDIA last year?

-In last year’s NDIS Price Guide, the NDIA announced a transition away from the historical ratio-based funding system for group supports (where participants receive supports at ratios ranging from 1:1 to 1:5, and are billed at an hourly rate to correspond to that ratio), to a system based on an apportionment of time.
+In the 2020/2021 NDIS Price Guide, the NDIA announced a transition away from the historical ratio-based funding system for group supports (where participants receive supports at ratios ranging from 1:1 to 1:5, and are billed at an hourly rate to correspond to that ratio), to a system based on an apportionment of time.
 In addition to that, and in an effort to increase transparency, the hourly price will be de-constructed to separate out charges for non-face-to-face administration and centre capital costs, which were historically rolled into the hourly price.

 Who is impacted?